 R2.4) Discussion, Page 11, line 15: “smoking for stomach cancer”.
 It is now well established that the main cause of stomach cancer is Helicobacter Pylori infection, and that diet and smoking (among others) are possible contributing factors.

-2.4) We have modified our text to include H. Pylori infection as the primary risk factor for stomach cancer.
+2.4) We have modified our text to indicate that H. Pylori infection is the primary known risk factor for stomach cancer.